Parent Involvement Plan 21-22

 Building Capacity Of School Staff:

 To ensure that information related to district, school, parent programs, and activities is available to all parents, each Title I school is required to send home and post online information for parents and family members in an understandable language and uniform format.
 At the beginning of the year, school staff will be trained on parent notifications and resources to be sent home in parent’s native language where applicable, and providing interpreters at parent events.
 Information posted on the district website will be translated to the extent practicable.
-The district will also utilize school phone call systems, district and school websites, local news media, and other school message systems to post information for parents.
+The district will also utilize school messenger systems, district and school websites, local news media, social media sites, and other school message systems to post information for parents.

 Parent and Family Engagement Evaluation